YJulyXing/SECNVs/README.md

 A tool for simulating CNVs for WES data.
 It simulates rearranged genomes, short reads (fastq) and bam files automatically in one single command as desired by the user.
 There are several ways and distributions to choose from to generate desired CNVs.
 Custom codes and algorithms were used to simulate rearranged genomes.
 Short read simulation is based on the modified script of [Wessim1](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3624799/).
-The error model is constructed using [GimSim](https://bmcgenomics.biomedcentral.com/articles/10.1186/1471-2164-13-74).
+The error model is constructed using [GimSIM](https://bmcgenomics.biomedcentral.com/articles/10.1186/1471-2164-13-74).
-Bam file generation uses [BWA](http://bio-bwa.sourceforge.net/), [samtools](http://samtools.sourceforge.net/), [picard](https://broadinstitute.github.io/picard/) and [GATK](https://software.broadinstitute.org/gatk/).
+BAM file generation uses [BWA](http://bio-bwa.sourceforge.net/), [samtools](http://samtools.sourceforge.net/), [picard](https://broadinstitute.github.io/picard/) and [GATK](https://software.broadinstitute.org/gatk/).

 ## Version 2.7 Update (09/14/2019):
 * Updated the default error profile.
 Now it is Illumina HiSeq 2500 WXS paired end sequencing.
 The statistical reports for this error profile is also included.
-* Included the modified scripts from [GimSim](https://bmcgenomics.biomedcentral.com/articles/10.1186/1471-2164-13-74) and instructions on how to make user-specific error profiles and generate statistical reports for the error profiles.
+* Included the modified scripts from [GimSIM](https://bmcgenomics.biomedcentral.com/articles/10.1186/1471-2164-13-74) and instructions on how to make user-specific error profiles and generate statistical reports for the error profiles.

 ## Version 2.6 Update (08/31/2019):
 * Users now can choose to only randomly replace gap regions (minimum length for defining the gap can be determined by the user), replace all "N"s or doesn't do any replacement.